 So good luck in searching for an apartment in Playa Del Carmen.
 We hope this article has helped you.

-In the map below there are 5 areas that are the most popular for expats and longer term people to live in.
+In the map below there are 5 areas that are the most popular for expats and longer-term people to live in.
 There are cheaper areas further back from the ocean in areas called fraccionamientos.
 These are planned communities that built by a developer.

 The Downtown (Red Area)

 This area of the center of Playa Del Carmen is becoming more of an area just for tourist and it is getting more expensive to rent here long term.
-Many people prefer to rent on Airbnb so the returns are greater then doing long term rentals.
+Many people prefer to rent on Airbnb so the returns are greater than doing long term rentals.
 Rents will run about 10,00-30,000 pesos a month here.

 All of Playacar is included in one area.
-You should note that the back side of Playacar is less expensive and some places are more for housing of staff for the all inclusive hotels.
+You should note that the back side of Playacar is less expensive, and some places are more for housing of staff for the all-inclusive hotels.
 Transportation can be something to think about in Playacar.
 Taxis are expensive getting in and out of Playacar and it is a long walk to stores.
 Rents in Playacar have a huge swing.
 You can find places for 9,500 a month all the way up to 40,000 pesos a month.